 Thank You for Inviting Me to Spend Time with You

 Thank you for inviting me to spend time with you at the movies or on campus somewhere — those times meant a lot to me.
 I definitely did always have fun, even though I still fled back to my room the second we returned home.
 For a long time, I hated myself for always having to do that.
 It was nothing personal.
-My introverted brain needed more time to recharge, and living with another person I barely knew did nothing to help.
+My introverted brain needed more time to recharge — that’s literally the definition of introversion — and living with another person I barely knew did nothing to help.
 Every interaction I had with you was like another year off my life, and napping in bed awarded that year back.

 I want you all to know that I’m doing better now.
 Not better in the way that you might expect, or maybe even hope — I’m still not great at making friends on the fly, but I’m doing better in my own way.
 I live by myself now.
 I have a little cat with big brown eyes that keeps my depression at bay.
 I graduated with my art degree and now I’m a full-time writer, which might be a combination of the two most introvert-centric things on this entire planet.
 But it’s perfect for me, so I can’t complain.